-Justin Craig is a prestigious revision organisation that helps to train students studying for GCSEs and A Levels to excel in their exams.
-They operate all over the country, and, for people in Leeds, the centre in Harrogate is a short drive up the road.
+Justin Craig is a prestigious revision organisation that helps to train students studying for GCSEs and A-Levels so that they excel in their exams.
+There are Justin Craig branches all over the country and, for people in Leeds, the centre in Harrogate is a short drive up the road.

-The journey is well worth it, because Justin Craig has offered specialist revision courses for nearly forty years, and the small class sizes and experienced teaching provide a learning experience of incredibly quality and effectiveness.
+The journey is well worth it because Justin Craig has offered specialist revision courses for nearly forty years.
+The small class sizes and experienced teaching provide a learning experience of superior quality and effectiveness.

-So, if you want to hone your knowledge of ecology or evolution – or if you want to refine your thoughts on microbes or the pathogen – this might be the place for you to come!
+So, if you want to hone your knowledge of ecology or evolution – or if you want to refine your thoughts on microbes or the pathogen – this might be the place for you!

-EducateFirst run a number of revision centres across the north of England, providing supplementary education in mathematics, English, and the sciences to students up to GCSE and A Level in Leeds, Huddersfield, and Bradford.
+EducateFirst runs a number of revision centres across the north of England, providing supplementary education in mathematics, English, and the sciences to students up to GCSE and A-Level in Leeds, Huddersfield, and Bradford.

 The EducateFirst Tuition Centre in Leeds runs from the Bangladeshi Community Centre on Roundhay Road on Saturday mornings from 10:00 to 13:15 throughout the academic year.
 And at just over six quid an hour, it’s very unlikely that you will find tuition at a better value anywhere.